 Welcome to the Grosvenor Art Society and all it offers:

-- Demonstrations and Workshops by visiting professional artists
+- Zoom Demonstrations by professional artists

 - Regular opportunities to paint with other members at all skill levels